skypjack/entt/README.md

 # Introduction

-The entity-component-system (also known as _ECS_) is an architectural pattern used mostly in game development.
+An entity-component-system (also known as _ECS_) is an architectural pattern used mostly in game development.
 For further details:

 * [Entity Systems Wiki](http://entity-systems.wikidot.com/)
 * [Evolve Your Hierarchy](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/)
 * [ECS on Wikipedia](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system)

-A long time ago, the sole entity-component system was part of the project.
-After a while the codebase has grown and more and more classes have become part of the repository.<br/>
+This project started off as a pure ECS.
+Over time the codebase has grown as additional classes and functionality that complement the core ECS were added.<br/>
-Here is a brief, yet incomplete list of what it offers today:
+Here is a brief, incomplete list of what is offered today:

-* Statically generated integer **identifiers for types** (assigned either at compile-time or at runtime).
+* Statically generated integer **identifiers for types** (assigned either at compile-time or run-time).
-* A constexpr utility for **human readable resource identifiers**.
+* A `constexpr` utility for **human readable resource identifiers**.
-* A minimal **configuration system** built on top of the monostate pattern.
+* A minimal **configuration system** built using the monostate pattern.
-* An incredibly fast **entity-component system** based on sparse sets, with its own _pay for what you use_ policy to adjust performance and memory usage according to users' requirements.
+* An incredibly fast **entity-component system** based on sparse sets, with its own _pay for what you use_ policy to adjust performance and memory usage according to the users' requirements.
 * Views and groups to iterate entities and components and allow different access patterns, from **perfect SoA** to fully random.
-* A lot of **facilities** built on top of the entity-component system to help the users and avoid reinventing the wheel (dependencies, snapshot, actor class for those who aren't confident with the architecture and so on).
+* A lot of **facilities** built on top of the entity-component system to support the users and avoid reinventing the wheel (dependencies, snapshot, actor class for those who aren't confident with the architecture and so on).
 * The smallest and most basic implementation of a **service locator** ever seen.
 * A built-in, non-intrusive and macro-free **runtime reflection system**.
 * A **cooperative scheduler** for processes of any type.
-* All what is needed for **resource management** (cache, loaders, handles).
+* All that is needed for **resource management** (cache, loaders, handles).
-* **Delegates**, **signal handlers** (with built-in support for collectors) and a tiny **event dispatcher** for immediate and delayed events to integrate in loops.
+* **Delegates** and **signal handlers** (with built-in support for collectors) and a tiny **event dispatcher** both for immediate and delayed events to integrate in loops.
-* A general purpose **event emitter** as a CRTP idiom based class template.
+* A general purpose **event emitter** as a CRTP-idiom based class template.
 * And **much more**!
 Check out the [**wiki**](https://github.com/skypjack/entt/wiki).

-Consider it a work in progress.
-The whole API is also fully documented in-code for those who are brave enough to read it.
+Consider this project a work in progress.
+The API is fully documented in the code (for those brave enough to read it).

-Currently, `EnTT` is tested on Linux, Microsoft Windows and OS X. It has proven to work also on both Android and iOS.<br/>
+Currently, `EnTT` is tested on Linux, Microsoft Windows and macOS.
+It has also proven to work on Android and iOS.<br/>
-Most likely it will not be problematic on other systems as well, but has not been sufficiently tested so far.
+Other systems will probably work, too, but have not been sufficiently tested yet.

 ## Code Example